vcoda/magma/README.md

 Command buffer's calls in release build should be as much efficient as native C API calls.

+Predefined render states are usually "constexpr" objects, which means that they are initialized at compile-time (not run-time), mapping efficiently to low-level API.

 The library often allocates temporary arrays on the stack instead of creating them in the heap.
 This may cause stack overflow in abuse cases, but speed up allocations and reduce memory fragmentation in run-time.

 ## Features

-Magma was written mainly around [Vulkan 1.0](https://renderdoc.org/vkspec_chunked/index.html) specification and has built-in support for some extensions:
+Magma was written mainly around [Vulkan 1.0](https://renderdoc.org/vkspec_chunked/index.html) specification, but has built-in support for some extensions:

 * VK_AMD_rasterization_order
 * VK_AMD_shared_core_properties